 Hyperthermia Cancer Institute – Los Angeles

-Hyperthermia is a cancer therapy approved by the FDA (U.S. Food and Drug Administration) to be used with either radiation therapy or chemotherapy to treat tumors.
-Hyperthermia increases the temperature of the tumor, and is a gentle, yet powerful therapy for patients with cancer.
+Hyperthermia is a cancer therapy approved by the U.S. Food and Drug Administration (FDA) to be used with radiation therapy and/or chemotherapy to treat tumors.
+Hyperthermia increases the temperature of the tumor and is a gentle, yet powerful treatment for patients with cancer.
 Side effects tend to be few and mild.

 Hyperthermia can be used to treat certain tumors.
 Please call us to find out if you are a candidate.

-Cancer cells are often undetected by the body’s own immune system because their surface antigens are hidden.
+Cancer cells are often undetected by the body’s immune system because their surface antigens are hidden.
 Without visible surface antigens, there is no way for our body’s immune system to detect these cancer cells and destroy them.
-The heat from hyperthermia treatment unmasks the hidden surface antigens of cancer cells, allowing for the body’s immune system to detect and destroy these cells.
+The heat from hyperthermia treatment unmasks the hidden surface antigens, allowing for the body’s immune system to detect and destroy these cells.

-External deep ultrasound is a very effective in heating deep tumors by using an array of ultrasound transducers focused on the tumor.
-Our treatment system, the Sonotherm 1000, manufactured by Labthermics is the only hyperthermia equipment approved by the FDA for deep hyperthermia treatments.
+Ultrasound waves are very effective at deep heating tumors.
+Our treatment system, the Sonotherm 1000, manufactured by Labthermics, is the only hyperthermia equipment approved by the FDA for deep hyperthermia treatments.

-To schedule an appointment and find out more about hyperthermia therapy for cancer treatment, please call The Hyperthermia Cancer Institute in the Los Angeles area at (888) 580-5900 or use our interactive Online Appointment Request Form.
+For more information about hyperthermia for cancer treatment, please call The Hyperthermia Cancer Institute at (888) 580-5900 or contact us to schedule an appointment.